jinchuangtw/nvim/README.md

 # nvim
-My personal configuration files for Neovim. (v0.7.2)
+My personal configuration files for Neovim (v0.8.0).
+For this version, `nvim-lsp-installer` has been deprecated, instead, `mason.nim` has been installed.
-> For NVIM v0.8.0-dev, please see the last section in this README file.

 ## Main Features
 * Plugins managing (using `packer`)